|

 Windows 7 & Vista Install Help

 Microsoft recently released Windows 7.
 This is an appropriate name, since Microsoft has introduced at least 7 major operating systems in the past 14 years.
 Each new system managed to negate advances in computer speed and memory costs.
 Each was a pain for the person forced to upgrade.
 Vista/W7 represent the pinnacle of this effort.
 Because of the relative success of Windows XP, MS had to force Vista on users by withdrawing XP from the market and ending support.
-Your favorite old software and hardware probably no longer work.
-There is no natural upgrade from XP to W7, and they seem to change things just to increase the learning curve (read frustration).
+Your favorite old software and hardware probably no longer work, there is no natural upgrade from XP to W7, and they seem to change things just to increase the learning curve (read frustration).
 They've dumbed down many useful tools so that they're now next to useless.
 Our household has 3 computers and 2 printers on a home network that worked fine with a mix of W98 and XP.
 My wife just got a new W7 laptop and there is no straightforward way of adding it to our Microsoft home network.
 All this to create another cash cow.

 If you have an old (prior to V2.2) copy of ElectriCalc, you'll need to download the Version 2.2 Upgrade.
 This has been updated to install relatively smoothly on Vista/W7.
-Prior to V2.2, ElectriCalc was a 16-bit program, which Windows no longer supports.
-If you are having problems installing V2.2, copy the ecalc2 folder and download the upgrade.

 When you try to install ElectriCalc you will most likely see something like this: